Skip to content

 Key insights:

-• This metric shows in-flight work at any given moment
+• silo_task_leases_active shows in-flight work at any given moment

 • Sudden drops may indicate worker crashes or network issues